A. If I send you an item, will you woodburn / engrave it for me?

 1. Cemeteries.
 If the box is to be interred in the ground or a columbarium wall, each cemetery will have its own list of requirements, and you should acquire these before the design process has begun.

 2. Airlines.
 If the box needs to travel, there are airline regulations, and these should also be acquired before the design process has begun.
 Each airline will have federal regulations, as well as their own regulations, depending on whether the box will be travelling in the hold or in the cabin.

 3. Shipping.
-The US Postal Service and Canada Post also have their own list of requirements if the box needs to be shipped.
+The US Postal Service and Canada Post have their own list of requirements if the box needs to be shipped.
 I already have these lists and keep them updated.

 4. Your Rights.
 Both the US and Canada have regulations surrounding the goods and services that you purchase as part of funeral or memorial planning, intended to protect the consumer.
-For example, a funeral home cannot require you to purchase a casket when you have ordered cremation services.
+For example, a funeral home cannot require you to purchase a casket or an urn when you have ordered cremation services.
 You are allowed to buy an urn online and have it shipped to the funeral home directly, if you choose.
 The funeral home is not permitted to refuse to handle the urn you bought or require you to be present when it arrives.

 My Aska boxes are made to fulfill your unique requirements, with any of these criteria also in mind.
 This is a process we can go through together when the time comes to discuss your specific needs.

 F. I opened my package and it smelled amazing!
 What do you use?